WDI-SEA/notes/05-express/additional-topics/express-oauth/readme.md

 ##Objectives

 * Describe OAuth and its purpose
-* Use Passport strategies for authentication
+* Use Passport strategies for oAuth authorization

 ## What is OAuth?

 You see many sites with buttons that allow for users to sign up with their Facebook or Twitter credentials.
 OAuth makes all this possible.

-[OAuth](https://en.wikipedia.org/wiki/OAuth) is an agreed-upon set of standards for logging in through a third party service.
+[OAuth](https://en.wikipedia.org/wiki/OAuth) is an agreed-upon set of standards for authorization with a third party service.
 It involves:

 1. Leaving a website
 2. Authenticating with the third party
-3. Then the third party will redirect the user back to the original website with, among other things, an authentication token that can be persisted and used to request more information later.
+3. Then the third party will redirect the user back to the original website with, among other things, an access token that can be persisted and used to request more information later.

 Since OAuth is a set of standards that are universally accepted, there's a whole bunch of libraries we can use to make this happen - like [Passport](http://passportjs.org/)

 ![facebook-login](https://cloud.githubusercontent.com/assets/40461/9360397/e49b15be-468d-11e5-8b88-3757ca6cbcac.png)

 You probably know this as "Login with Facebook": you click on "Login with Facebook", you're redirected to Facebook's application, and then you get back to your site.
 As a developer, one benefit is your application gets a whole bunch of information it can use - or persist - later on, from Facebook.
 A downside for the users is that in order to login, they're giving a lot of data to the requesting application.
 Developers and companies love this, though, because they can use all this data.

 #### How it works